All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Inflammatory Biomarkers

 Semaglutide consistently reduces hsCRP by 20 to 40% across clinical trials.
 In the FLOW trial, reductions in hsCRP, IL-6, and TNF receptor 1 (TNFR1) were observed.
-TNFR1 is particularly noteworthy because elevated levels are a strong predictor of progressive eGFR decline and kidney failure in patients with diabetic kidney disease.
+TNFR1 is particularly noteworthy because improved levels are a strong predictor of progressive eGFR decline and kidney failure in patients with diabetic kidney disease.

 Tubular Injury Markers